kay-mw/portfolio/README.md

   max_size_gb    = 4
 }
 ```
 This made setting everything up super easy.

 #### Data Warehouse Model

-I then spent a while trying to figure out the data warehouse structure I wanted to use.
-I eventually decided upon creating 3 separate tables, one containing the user's individual score data ("user_score"), one containing site-wide anime data ("anime_info"), and another containing user/request data ("user_info").
+I then spent some time trying to figure out the data warehouse structure I wanted to use.
+I eventually decided upon creating three separate tables: one containing the user's individual score data ("user_score"), one containing site-wide anime data ("anime_info"), and another containing user/request data ("user_info").

-I chose this structure because it allows for a clear identification of keys. anime_id is the primary key in "anime_info", user_id is the primary key in "user_info", and these then act as foreign keys to access the data in "user_score".
+I chose this structure because it allows for clear identification of keys. anime_id is the primary key in "anime_info", user_id is the primary key in "user_info", and these then act as foreign keys to access the data in "user_score".
 I felt this made the relationships between the tables clear and intuitive, and made it simple to use joins if you wanted to access all of the data with one query.

 #### Data Upload

-I attempted a few different iterations of data uploads.
-I found the built in `df.to_sql` function limiting for my use case, as I wanted to replace existing data as well as append new data, which was difficult with pandas functionality.
-I eventually decided upon using SQL alchemy to create a temporary table, which would then be used as a source to perform a merge on the existing data.
+I attempted a few different methods of uploading data.
+I found the built-in `df.to_sql` function limiting for my use case, as I wanted to replace existing data as well as append new data, which was difficult with pandas functionality.
+I eventually decided upon using SQLAlchemy to create a temporary table, which would then be used as a source to perform a merge on the existing data.
 ```
 server = "anilist-sqlserver.database.windows.net"
 database = "anilist-db"